Canadian Bacon: Reception

-Canadian Bacon was panned by critics.
-On Rotten Tomatoes the film has an approval rating of 12% based on reviews from 17 critics.
+Canadian Bacon received unfavorable reviews by critics.
+On Rotten Tomatoes the film has an approval rating of 16% based on reviews from 19 critics.

-The AV Club's Nathan Rabin in a 2009 review concluded, "After generating solid laughs during its first hour, Canadian Bacon falls apart in its third act," lamenting the film "was perceived as too lowbrow for the highbrows, and too highbrow for the lowbrows."
+The A.V.
+Clubs Nathan Rabin in a 2009 review concluded, "After generating solid laughs during its first hour, Canadian Bacon falls apart in its third act," lamenting the film "was perceived as too lowbrow for the highbrows, and too highbrow for the lowbrows."